 What the Chapman brothers do is hard to sustain.
 But the harder the world gets, the harder we need our artists, and there’s nothing harder in the art world than one of their Hell sculptures, the toyishness of it be damned.
 The figures deposed into terrible arcs of bones or crucified en masse might be an indicator of the slaughter of modernity and the wreckage of history, sure, but it’s a costumey look at civics and its tragedies, a joke fit for a god of annihilation laughing at carnage.
 What’s the lesson, if there is one?
 Peel back the depravity and maybe there’s something beneath.
 I don’t believe the Chapman brothers to truly be misanthropes.
 If I might throw a dart stupidly, perhaps the thing that waits under their hells is something like safety and salvation, the salvation of divine play, the very thing materialism has yet to create for itself.
 Salvation, after all, lurks where it appears to be least, a difficult lesson to bear and an even more inconvenient one to live by.
 Cormac McCarthy’s The Road is literally one extended play upon this idea, that even in the most abandoned landscapes there can still be something alive, and I’m not talking about the humans.
 The father-son team that struggles through the novel’s ashes always find something that miraculously saves them in one way or another.
 Even they notice this.
 Perhaps under the corpsed decrepitude are spirits not nihilistic but joyful, at play.

 I think it’s worth noting that when you’re under on psychedelics, you can see the most abominable, horrendous things and still wake up feeling more refreshed than you have in years.
 Maybe it’s because all the awful unresolved stuff in your brain gets squeezed out during the trip and you just see it tap-dance its way out.
 Or perhaps not.
 Maybe it’s not neural garbage but something more essential.
 Consider the premise that unspeakable or cosmic horror, the empty vacuum of non-meaning, is, well, a joke, a kind of affection, maybe even love.
 On a bad trip you might see an endless field of browned corpses—hell, or an extension of that classic routine, the joke that goes on too long, that comedic principle of repetition?
 Clawed and fanged faces coming at you, an old god in the sky, your body drying out into dust, perhaps not agony but the cosmic version of someone playfully gnawing at a baby’s soft little feet.
-The gnawing and cooing parent is not really a wolf after a child, though it may appear that way in flashes, especially for the child.
+The gnawing and cooing parent is not really a wolf after a child, though it may appear that way in flashes, especially to the child.
 So, like, chill out.
 To paraphrase the ghost in 2666, reality and life and what we love best might let us down, but if you cheer up there’s fun at the end.